 When someone is in a wreck, the first question that people want to know is who is at fault?
 Who was the cause of the wreck?
 In a wreck with a big rig, this question is very important.
 In the simplest terms, fault is who caused the wreck.
 However, it’s not always that simple.
 Sometimes, there are factors that contributed by both parties that ended up causing the wreck.
 In many states, the actions of everyone in the wreck are examined to determine the percentage of fault for each party.
 This is known as comparative or contributory fault.

 For instance, if the speed limit on the local highway for big rigs is 55 mph, and a driver for ArcBest or any other party, was traveling 65 mph, they have made it even harder for them to stop their vehicle to avoid a wreck.
 This could mean that even if the other driver was partially responsible, their company could be deemed more responsible because they were speeding.
 As a professional, the driver should know and understand the importance of abiding by the speed limit set for vehicles of that size.

 Get Legal Help

-If you’ve been involved in a wreck with another vehicle or with any of their subsidiaries, you need expert legal help.
-An experienced personal injury attorney can help you get the compensation that you deserve.
+If you’ve been involved in a wreck with another vehicle or with any of their subsidiaries, you may need legal help.
+A personal injury attorney can help you get the compensation that you deserve.
 Don’t talk to the insurance company on your own!
 Make sure your legal rights are protected by immediately contacting a personal injury attorney.

 *The content of this article serves only to provide information and should not be construed as legal advice.
 If you file a claim against ArcBest Corporation, or any other party, you may not be entitled to any compensation.